Sportinger/ndirust-py/README.md

 - Metadata Frames (`NdiMetadataFrame`):
   - Properties: `timecode`, `data`

+## Roadmap

+The following features are planned for future releases:

+- **NDI HX Support**: Integration with NDI High Efficiency codec for compressed streams
+- **Standalone Monitor Application**: Enhanced version of the GUI preview as a standalone tool
+- **macOS and Linux DLL Bundling**: Include runtime libraries for all major platforms
+- **Advanced Audio Features**: Better control over audio channel mapping and processing
+- **Custom Metadata API**: Simplified interface for working with NDI metadata
+- **Performance Optimizations**: Further Rust optimizations for resource-intensive operations

-## Project Status
+## Contributing

-This project is in active development but all major features are now implemented:

-- ✅ Frame discovery
-- ✅ Video sending
-- ✅ Video receiving
-- ✅ Audio receiving
-- ✅ Metadata receiving
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements